 And she died.
 She died a hundred times over and the sting made her numb and the world dipped into blackness.
-She screamed for David, but he wouldn't give him back.
+She screamed for David, but Mr. Britton wouldn't give him back.

 He carried him away.
-She'd never hold him again.
+She'd never hold her baby again.
 Never laugh at his upturned nose or croon away his cries or tickle the tiny tummy until he waved his arms and smiled.